Antarctic Sledging Biscuits Recipe

 Authenticity and taste testWell they looked authentic enough, though the baking soda made them rise a little, whereas I remember sledging biscuits I ate in Antarctica as being thinner and harder.

 These that I made were better than I remember, probably as a result of being fresh and not already a year (or 5) old by the time I ate them.
 They were actually very nice considering the limited ingredients.
 Sledging biscuits have always been functional rather than consumed by choice.
 There is only one person I remember in Antarctica who claimed to really like them and would eat one with relish when they were around, though never sought them out when they weren't and no-one believed him anyway.
-In Antarctica sledging biscuits tend to come in small individually wrapped packs and work out quite expensive for what they are, they are reserved for use off base.
+In Antarctica sledging biscuits tend to come in small individually wrapped packs of 5 or so and work out quite expensive for what they are, they are reserved for use off base.